Mossi people: Attitude towards ancestors

 Ancestors are believed to have reached a better world from which they can influence life on earth.
 They can help or punish their descendants depending on their behavior.
 Ancestors are also the judges that have the power to allow a descendant to enter the "pantheon of the ancestors".
 If an ancestor chooses to deny entrance, the soul of the disavowed one is condemned to run at random for all eternity.
 Because of these beliefs, Mossi swear by their ancestors or by the land; when they do so (which only occurs in extreme situations), it is more than symbolic — it is a call to imminent justice.

 Land

 Land is related to the ancestors, being a path by which one can access the ancestors.
 Even today, this notion gives a unique value to land in Mossi thought.
 Land is considered to be much more than simple dust and has a spiritual dimension to it.
-A Mossi's life depends on his/her land, and it is essential for the family settlement.
+A Mossi's life depends on their land, and it is essential for the family settlement.